Last update: March 2025

 Are working with very large documents or datasets (up to 200k tokens!)

-Want full control over which information the model uses
+Want full control over what information the model uses

 Need in-depth analysis of specific business data